-- win_bash (Optional, Defaulted to False): When True, it will run the configure/make commands inside a bash. - subsystem (Optional, Defaulted to None will autodetect the subsystem).
-Used to escape the command according to the specified subsystem. - msys_mingw (Optional, Defaulted to True) If the specified subsystem is MSYS2, will start it in MinGW mode (native windows development). - ignore_errors (Optional, Defaulted to False).
+- win_bash (Optional, Defaulted to False): When True, it will run the configure/make commands inside a bash. - subsystem (Optional, Defaulted to None will autodetect the subsystem): Used to escape the command according to the specified subsystem. - msys_mingw (Optional, Defaulted to True) If the specified subsystem is MSYS2, will start it in MinGW mode (native windows development). - ignore_errors (Optional, Defaulted to False).
 This method raises an exception if the command fails.
 If ignore_errors=True, it will not raise an exception.
 Instead, the user can use the return code to check for errors. - run_environment (Optional, Defaulted to False).
 Applies a RunEnvironment, so the environment variables PATH, LD_LIBRARY_PATH and DYLIB_LIBRARY_PATH are defined in the command execution adding the values of the "lib" and "bin" folders of the dependencies.
-Allows executables to be easily run using shared libraries from its dependencies.
+Allows executables to be easily run using shared libraries from its dependencies. - with_login (Optional, Defaulted to True): Pass the --login flag to bash command when using win_bash parameter.
+This might come handy when you don't want to create a fresh user session for running the command.